 Alexey Kirichenko is Assistant Professor at the Institute of Asian and African Studies, Moscow State University, Russia.
 He received his Doctorate in History from Moscow State University in 2003 with a study of Burmese royal chronicles.
 In 1997-1998 and since 2004 he has been conducting field and archival work in Burma that includes both personal and collaborative projects focused on Burmese monastic Buddhism, Burmese manuscript culture (and transmission and circulation of Buddhist texts in particular), religious infrastructure and Buddhist mural sites, and royal and monastic historiography.
 His ongoing work at the Inya Institute includes a pilot project aimed at surveying a number of village monastery collections in Upper Myanmar.
 The project which started in November 2014 is sponsored by the British Library Endangered Archives Programme.
 Inya Institute is the archival partner for the project and the institute’s website will feature the results of the research project in the near future.

 François Tainturier, is the Inya Institute’s Executive Director.
-He is a PhD graduate from the Art and Archaeology Department at SOAS, London, and specializes in the study of past and present built environments and in the question of built heritage and its conservation, especially the conservation of vernacular heritage.
-Using extensive field and archival work, his dissertation focused on the founding of Mandalay in the mid-nineteenth century and addressed the question of what it meant for Myanmar rulers to build a new centre of power.
+He is a PhD graduate from the Art and Archaeology Department at SOAS, London, and specializes in the study and preservation of past built environments and the development of cartography and geographical thought.
+Using extensive field and archival work, he is the author of Building dhamma: Mandalay and the Burmese art of making cities (forthcoming).
 Based in Yangon since 2005 he has been living in Southeast Asia for more than 15 years.
 His previous experience in program development and program coordination as Deputy Director at the Center for Khmer Studies (1999-2005), a research center based in Siem Reap-Angkor (Cambodia), now serves both the institutional and programmatic development of Inya Institute.

 The institute has started registering with local authorities in order to obtain its status as Myanmar NGO.
 It is registered in the US as a not-for-profit organization and is recognized as a 501(c)(3) tax exempt status charity.
 It is also registered in France as a non-profit organization (« Association Loi 1901 »).